UFC Fight Pass looks like any UFC, MMA, and combat sports fan dream.

 But there's more than the UFC content.

-- UFC Live Events.
-You have every UFC Live Events, including Pay Per View (but you need to pay extra for them).
+- Every UFC Event Live.
+You have every live event, including Fight Nights and the Pay Per View cards (but you need to pay extra for them, more on that below) and every prelim.

-- Live Events from over 20 spots organizations.
+- Live Events from over 20 sports organizations.
 MMA, Kickboxing, Muay Thai, Grappling...

 - Fight Library, with over 20,000 fights from over 30 combat sports organizations.

 - The Ultimate Fighter.
-Every season and episodes.
+Every season and episode, including TUF 30.

 - Dana White Contender Series.
-Live and replay.
+Live and the replays of every episode and every season.

 - Unfiltered Episodes.
 The official UFC podcast.

-If you love to watch fights and anything related to combat sports and the UFC, that's enough to keep you busy for a lifetime.
+If you love to watch fights and anything related to combat sports and the UFC, there’s enough content to keep you busy for a lifetime.

-Of course, the app is available on both Android and iOS and compatible with a bunch of other platforms like Roku, Fire Tv, Apple TV, Xbox One, Smart TVs...
+Of course, the app is available on both Android and iOS and compatible with a bunch of other platforms like Roku, Amazon Fire Tv, Apple TV, Xbox One, Smart TVs, and Chromecasts.

-Oh and I've seen a lot of people asking about PS4.
-Apparently it's no a thing yet.
+Oh and I've seen a lot of people asking about watching Fight Pass on PS4 and PS5.

 To know about the full list of compatible devices check the official website here.

-Personally I have it installed on my iPad and stream it on my Chromecast when I'm at home, and when it's working.
+Personally, I have it installed on my iPad and stream it on my Chromecast when I'm at home, and it's working fine most of the time.

 That can be quite frustrating.